CACILTD/forecaster/user-guide/Forecasting/Model-Columns.md

 # Model Columns
-This part of the Data ribbon focusses on defining or removing a column’s type, as described in the following sections.
+This part of the Model ribbon focusses on defining or removing a column’s type, as described in the following sections.

 ### Column Types